 - Chloride stress corrosion cracking.
-Intergranular corrosion induced by combined action of environmental stresses and chlorine is termed chloride stress corrosion cracking.
+Intergranular corrosion induced by the combined action of environmental stresses and chlorine is termed chloride stress corrosion cracking.

 Stress Corrosion Cracking – SCC

-See also: Stress Corrosion Cracking
+See also: Stress Corrosion Cracking.

 The most effective means of preventing SCC in reactor systems are: